hawkticehurst/stellar/docs/reactivity.md

   import { marked } from 'marked';
   class MarkdownEditor extends Stellar {
     updateEditor = () => {
-      // Set inner HTML of div element with the parsed markdown from text area this.output = marked(this.input ?? '');
+      // Set inner HTML of the div with the parsed markdown from the textarea this.output = marked(this.input ?? '');
     };
   }